bensinlukt/highlight/src/pages/about.md

 ## What I Do!

 Most of my time is spent designing or making video games, but I also have lots of hobbies.
-I make pixel art.
+I draw and make pixel art.
 I play drums in a band, DJ, and make music on my DS Lite.
 I go snowboarding, scuba diving and cycling.

-I try to encourage those around me to slow down and find what they love.
+I love being here, and I always try to encourage those around me to explore what they love.

 ## About Me

 I love working on projects more than anything.
-I've been creating toys, gadgets and games my entire life, and nothing beats the feeling of seeing someone have fun with what you made.
+I've been creating toys, gadgets and games my entire life, and nothing beats the feeling of seeing someone having fun with what you made.

-I was fortunate to have a career in animation for about a decade before switching to game development.
+I was fortunate to have a career in animation before switching to game development.
 When I joined this bustling industry, it felt like I had found my tribe.